Digital Transformation Case Studies | SPONSORED

 The path of Industry 4.0 was the only feasible way to be able to achieve the objectives, collect data directly from the field and the machines, and transfer it in a complete and orderly manner, in a way that provides insights and strategic information in terms of production, processing times, quality, etc.

-Alleantia is an Italy-based high-tech company committed to providing the most powerful and easy to use Industrial IoTedge solution, that enables lndustry, Owners and Machine Builders transforming industrial business through fast and cost-effective digitalization of industrial assets and products. lndependent Software Vendors, System lntegrators and OEMs, partnering with Alleantia, enrich and complete their offers to effectively address challenging Industry 4.0 projects.
+Alleantia is an Italy-based high-tech company committed to providing the most powerful and easy to use Industrial IoTedge solution, that enables lndustry, Owners and Machine Builders transforming industrial business through fast and cost-effective digitalization of industrial assets and products. lndependent Software Vendors, System lntegrators and OEMs, partnering with Alleantia, enrich and complete their offers to effectively address challenging Digital Transformations in manufacturing and Industry 4.0 projects.

 Today, Alleantia is internationally known for its innovative software solutions applied to the “Industrial Internet of Things”.
 Alleantia’s solution can now be integrated into manufacturing plants, renewable energy plants, process and transport industries to guarantee every type of customer can reach the highest levels of productivity and plant maintenance.